10YousefTarek/Laravel_zatca_phase2/README.md

+# This Fork Solved some errors in the original repo
+ PriceAmount warrning, and openssl problem
 # This extension for laravel 10

 This extension allows you to use zatca phase2 in KSA develope by Eng/Mohammed alyousfy